tvondra/sequential-uuids/README.md

 generating UUIDS in a more sequential pattern, but without reducing the randomness too much (which could increase the probability of collision and predictability of the generated UUIDs).
-This idea is not new, and is described as
+This idea is not new, and it's pretty much what the UUID wikipedia article [1] calls COMB (combined-time GUID) and is more more thoroughly explained in [2].

-This idea is pretty much what the UUID wikipedia article [1] calls COMB (combined-time GUID) and is more more thoroughly explained in [2].
+The benefits (performance, reduced amount of WAL, ...) are demonstrated in a blog post on 2ndQuadrant site [3].

 Generators